 Graduate students complete 5 or 6 semesters of clinic practica.
 The graduate program offers a formative sequence in clinical education, beginning with a light clinic load that increases with each subsequent semester.
 The student’s program is “front loaded” with academic coursework.
 The proportion of time devoted to clinical experiences increases once most of the didactic courses have been completed.
 Thus, the first practicum assignment is typically one client, with approximately four hours of time devoted each week to the planning, conduction of the client’s intervention and supervision conferences.
 The student’s clinic load is progressively increased in subsequent semesters.

-The University Speech, Language and Hearing Clinic offers low-cost services for a variety of hearing and speech-language issues.
+The University Speech, Language and Hearing Clinic: A United Way Agency offers low-cost services for a variety of communication needs.
 The services include diagnostic evaluation and treatment programs for infants, children and adults with speech, language and hearing problems.

-Students obtain a variety of clinical experiences including diagnostic clinics, a preschool Language Learning Group, Aphasia Group, Fluency Specialty Clinic, Community Audiology Screenings, assessment and intervention services for area Head Start settings, and individual speech or language treatment.
+Students obtain a variety of clinical experiences including diagnostic clinics, a preschool Language Learning Group, Aphasia Group, Fluency Specialty Clinic, Community Audiology Screenings, assessment and intervention services for area charter school settings, and individual speech or language treatment.

 Two of the second year semesters of clinical practica consist of extern placements.
 Typically these involve a commitment of approximately 30 - 40 hours per week.
 The Houston metropolitan area offers a wide array of placement sites.
 Externship placements are made through consultation with the Externship Site Coordinator.